 Anatomy and Physiology 1 & 2

 You can choose to complete the pre-requisites here:

 Charles Darwin University – Diploma of Health Sciences (Chiropractic Stream) – This course is offered both internally at CDU, Casuarina Campus, Darwin, or online allowing you flexibility in your studies.
 Simply complete one year in this course then transfer to ACC.

-Straighterline.com – Straighterline is an accredited provider of many of ACC’s pre-requisites and offers online self-paced courses.
-You can enrol independently and study the required courses in your own time and apply to ACC upon completion.
+Straighterline.com – is an approved provider of many of ACC’s pre-requisites and offers online, self-paced courses.
+You can enrol independently and complete the approved courses in your own time.

 Uni / Post Grad Students